Yoursole1/Portfolio/README.md

 **About this project**

 The idea for this project was to make a simple to learn, but relatively advanced robotics project for underfunded schools to download and use.
 The code consists of a server, which the rover runs, and a library to control the rover remotely over a local network.
 This project isn't a good demonstration of good server code, because this was my first experiment into coding my own server.

+**Skills Learned**

+- Robotic Control and how to make a 100% custom rover

 ## Other Projects